gtrspctr/ninjarmm_api_hipaa_compliance_export/README.md

 - Risk rating *(RiskRating)*
 - Custom notes *(Notes)*

-Automated Data Comparison: Compare the latest device data with previous exports to identify any changes since the last export.
+Automated Data Comparison: Compare the latest device data with previous exports to identify any changes since the last export

 User-Friendly Interface: Utilizes a graphical user interface (GUI) to guide users through the export process, making it accessible to users with varying levels of technical expertise.

 ## Prerequisites